awmartin/yuzu/README.md

 * Catalogs: A list of files can be gathered, rendered, and paginated on any page.
 * Widget-like components like photo galleries and breadcrumbs.
 * Uses Compass and Less for SASS (or SCSS) to CSS.
-* A blog folder for more blog-like content, supporting categories, recent posts, RSS feeds.
+* A blog folder for periodical content, supporting categories, recent posts, RSS feeds.
-* Automatic index.html file generation for folders.
+* Automatic index.html file generation for folders containing a rendered catalog of the folder's contents.
 * On Mac: image thumbnail generation.